ankien/ZeroGBA/README.md

   <i>Download the latest version from <a href="https://github.com/ankien/ZeroGBA/releases">here</a>.</i><br>
   You may drag your ROM onto the executable or enter the following in the command line:<br>
   <code>ZeroGBA.exe [your ROM.gba]</code><br><br>
-  This emulator is only tested to be compatible with Windows.
+  This emulator is only tested to be compatible with Windows, though it only uses cross-platform libraries so compiling and running on other systems should be trivial.
 ZeroGBA is a 64-bit program, so your CPU will need to be compatible.<br>
 <h3>Compiling</h3>
   You will need Visual Studio with C++ Clang components installed.<br>
   You will also need a GBA BIOS, place it in <code>ZeroGBA\ZeroGBA</code>.<br>